c4arl0s/c4arl0s/README.md

 1. [x] [Computer Systems - A Programmers Perspective](https://github.com/c4arl0s/ComputerSystems_aProgrammersPerspective#computer-systems---a-programmers-perspective)
 2. [x] [Computer Organization and Design Fundamentals](https://github.com/c4arl0s/ComputerOrganization-DesignFundamentals#computer-organization-and-design-fundamentals)

+### Concurrency

+Concurrency is a mechanism that decreases the response time of the system by using a single process unit.

+In Concurrency, a major task is divided into subtask that execute simultaneously but not at the same time.
+A good example of concurrency is having multiple applications, like a Chrome browser, a video editor, and iTunes running at the same time in an operating system.

 <img width="499" alt="Concurrency" src="https://user-images.githubusercontent.com/24994818/187840751-d72c4d3c-d723-4267-98b3-e8b37f5a46fd.png">

+### Parallelism

+Parallelism is a mechanism that increases computational speed by using multiple processors.
+In parallelism, tasks execute simultaneously and at the same time.
+A good example of parallelism is running a video editor that has many task to perform simultaneoulsy.

 <img width="488" alt="Paralellism" src="https://user-images.githubusercontent.com/24994818/187840796-a3d589f8-3db1-48e1-ab90-7db7991cd097.png">